1. Think safety first.

 Vitamin D is critically important to your health and performance and natural sunlight is the best source.
 During the winter you need to at least an hour or you’ll need to supplement with it, depending on where you live.
 Of course, getting blood work done to test for a Vitamin D deficiency is the smartest approach.

 They shred bodyfat, crank up your conditioning and toughen you up.
 Plus Walter Payton did them which makes them awesome.

 Hot as you can handle for 1-3 minutes.
 Cold as you can handle for 30-60 seconds.
 Repeat for 5-10 minutes.
 This helps improve recovery.

 Being dedicated to this on a regular basis over the last few years has made a tremendous difference in how I feel.
-The key is to find a really good masseuse who really knows what’s up.
+Do it as often as you can.

 Bring a bunch of stuff outside and get after it.
 Or just go to the park and do a bunch of bodyweight stuff on the monkey bars alternated with some kettlebell swings.
 But do something.